Emergency department (ED) services are E/M services provided to patients in the Emergency Department.

 Most insurers will pay for services provided in an Emergency Department, however many payers will deny claims if they believe the patient’s condition did not require emergency care.
 These are diagnosis related denials.
 Some states have a Prudent Lay Person Law.
 If a prudent lay person believes that the condition is an emergency, the insurance company is required to cover it.

 A physician called to the ED in consultation to see a Medicare fee-for-service patient should bill an ED visit if the patient is discharged from the hospital.
-For inpatient and observation services, see the chart here.

 Login to read the rest of this article